na-na-hi/renget/archive/oaicards.md

 Now the girl in this scenario is your character card.

 A coombot, the one who agrees, is a character card designed for sex.
 It has explicit sexual content in its character definition and will have a much easier time evading the filter.
-A "SFW" bot, the one who refuses, is a character card with no (or little) explicit sexual content in its character definition.
+A "SFW" character, the one who refuses, is a character card with no (or little) explicit sexual content in its character definition.
 Oftentimes these characters would say things like "Maybe we should take it slow…".
 Just like in the real world, to sex such a character you need to have patience and skills.
 Or a jailbreak which acts as a substitute for the missing explicit words.
 Which is why my own NSFW prompt contains sexual words spelt out.

 >Why does it work this way?
 Like I said earlier—keeping a message in the context memory means accepting that the response was adequate.
 What does a (good) coombot have?
 A bunch of sexual example chats: messages from the AI's mouth*.
 Messages that the user then responds to positively in said example chats, implying that such results are what you are looking for.

-This is a bold claim and for that reason I repeat myself: **This is purely based on my personal experience making bots and using other people's bots.**
+This is a bold claim and for that reason I repeat myself: **This is purely based on my personal experience making cards and using other people's cards.**

 This is why example chats are important.
 A good greeting is, of course, very important, but that's only a singular message from the AI's end.
 Example chats are powerful because they are plural.